 - Pixel Shift Resolution by in body shake reduction function for razor sharp images with excellent detail and color reproduction

-To start with, the Pentax K-3 II is the first Pentax camera to use Pixel Shift Resolution.
-This feature allows the camera to capture four separate shots of the same subject and combine them into one high-definition image.
-But for proper stabilization of the camera, you will need a tripod.
-In doing so, the final image will have more improved quality.
+First, the Pentax K-3 II is the first Pentax camera to use Pixel Shift Resolution.
+This feature enables the camera to capture four separate shots of the same subject and combine them into one high-definition image.
+However, you will need a tripod to stabilize the camera to achieve the best image quality properly.

-Unlike its predecessor, the Pentax K-3 II has a built-in GPS module, although both of them have no Wi-Fi connectivity.
-Nevertheless, these siblings have the same 24.1 MP – APS-C CMOS sensor, optical pentaprism viewfinder, and 3.20-inch fixed-type LCD but no touchscreen.
-They also don’t have an anti-alias filter and 4k video capability.
+Unlike its predecessor, the Pentax K-3 II has a built-in GPS module, although neither model has Wi-Fi connectivity.
+Both cameras have the same 24.1 MP APS-C CMOS sensor, optical pentaprism viewfinder, and 3.20-inch fixed-type LCD without touchscreen capability.
+They also lack an anti-alias filter and 4k video capability.

-Both the Pentax K-3 and the Pentax K-3 II also have a Shake Reduction mechanism, but the latter has 4.5 shutter stops instead of 3.5.
-They also have the same 800-gram body weight and measurements, but the K-3 II has a longer battery life at 720 shots instead of 650.
-Most of all, the Pentax K-3 II is cheaper than most mid-range DSLR cameras.
+The Pentax K-3 and Pentax K-3 II also share a Shake Reduction mechanism, but the K-3 II has 4.5 shutter stops instead of 3.5.
+The cameras have the same body weight of 800 grams and dimensions, but the K-3 II has a longer battery life of 720 shots compared to 650.
+Most importantly, the Pentax K-3 II is cheaper than most mid-range DSLR cameras.

 7. Sony ZV-1